brannm/academic-kickstart-mrb/content/talk/2014-Ruhlman.md

 ---
-title: The Role of Copper in the Oxidative Stress Response of Chlamy- domonas reinhardtii to heat shock (Oral)
+title: The Role of Copper in the Oxidative Stress Response of Chlamydomonas reinhardtii to heat shock (Oral)
 event: Ruhlman Conference
 #event_url: https://example.org